thibaultmg/acm-rag-content/docs/acm/2.15/clusters/main.md

 You need an API token for the OpenShift Cluster Manager account, or you can use a separate Service Account.

+- To obtain an API token, see Downloading the OpenShift Cluster Manager API token.

+- To use a Service Account, you must obtain the client ID and client secret when you are creating the Service Account.
+Enter the credentials to create the OpenShift Cluster Manager credential on your multicluster engine for Kubernetes operator.
+See Creating and managing a service account.

 #### Adding a credential by using the console